-Objective: To learn fundamental concepts, manufacturing perspective, modules and
+Objective: To learn fundamental concepts, manufacturing perspective, modules and benefits of ERP.

 Introduction to ERP: Introduction-Evolution of ERP-What is ERP?-Reasons for the growth of the ERP market-The advantages of ERP-why do many ERP implementations fails?-Why are ERP packages being used now?.